Introduction

 Incoming messages are generated when the recipient of a message uses one of the suggested reply- or action-buttons in the message, or when the user responds with a text, media item or location in the conversation with the agent in the Messages app on the mobile device.
 Google RCS for Business services are expected to add buttons that generate opt-out (STOP) and opt-in (START) messages, but we have not yet seen such buttons or messages, so users for now have to generate them themselves by sending text messages containing the word "STOP" or "START".

 There are currently 8 different types of incoming messages.
-The incoming message type is found in the field "type"
+The incoming message type is found in the field "type",

-have all the general fields id
+have all the general fields id, userid, appname, time, channel, from, to, and type.

 If we can make a reasonable guess at which message this message is in response to (either from pressing a